ron2111/100xdevs/notes/JS-Foundation.md

 - Single Threaded nature of JS - Always restricted to a single core.
 Considered to be bad fro scalable systems but there is a way around(subroutines) too.

 ## Javascript

+- Based on a scripting language specification: ECMAScript It serves as the guideline or the 'rules' for scripting language design.

+- JS includes additional features that are not part of the ECMAScript Specification, like DOM manipulation, which is crucial for web development but is not defined by ECMAScript.

+#### Browser Engines:

+- V8: Used by google chrome/chromium - C
+- SpiderMonkey: Used by Firefox - C + Rust

 #### Variables